ptrckschcknbch/vscode-regex-process-picker/README.md

 VS Code by default provides a command `processPicker`, which can be used in the `launch.json` file to pick the process to attach to from a list of running processes.
 However, this list can be quite long and usually one would need to type the name of the process to get it filtered.

-This extension provides a command `regex-process-picker.pickProcessMatchingRegex`, which consideres the regular expression defined in setting `regex-process-picker.regex` for filtering the list of running processes.
+This extension provides a command `regex-process-picker.pickProcessMatchingRegexList`, which consideres the regular expression defined in setting `regex-process-picker.regexList` for filtering the list of running processes.

 Usage in `launch.json`: